ArupAus/lunchtimepython/Session5/session_5_problems.md

 Greg's go to developer is on holiday at the moment and you step in to help her out.
 You are given the code below which is almost complete.
 She has done a good job and left *TODO* notes in her code where it needs fixing.
 Building the code as is will generate a template but its not quite finished yet.

-__Pro tips__
+Some useful tips:

 - Save the `template.html` and `employees.csv` from github resources folder named PersonableGreg in the Resources folder into a folder on your desktop
 - Copy the code below and save it in a place where you can access the `template.html` and `employees.csv` easily, build the code first to how it works then start to make required changes
 - Direct your output to a folder where things wont get too messy
 - Dont rush to code, break down the step on paper first
 - Ask questions, lots of them

 ```py
 import random